rubencarneiro/rubencarneiro.io/_posts/2020-10-02-Ubuntu-Touch-Device-Bootlogos.markdown.markdown

 **How to flash**

 - Reboot device to fastboot
-- In a terminal do:
-- `fastboot flash LOGO logo.bin`
-- for some reason some people are unable to flash trough fastboot "FAILED (remote: Partition flashing is not allowed)"
-- Use the update-zip and flash trough recovery: https://drive.google.com/file/d/1MBA7yJREcnQ_Pg8D3_cY_VNry-L4_aSc/view
+- Use the recovery.zip and flash trough recovery

 Volla Phone
 =========